International Fellowship of Reconciliation: Supporting nonviolent movements around the world

 After the war, travelling secretaries continued their work.
 IFOR branches and affiliates in Latin America, Asia, Africa, and the Middle East grew consistently also thanks to the work of Jean Goss and Hildegard Goss-Mayr from Paris and Vienna, three times nominated for the Nobel Peace Prize.
 New Zealand pacifist Ormond Burton represented the IFOR in that nation.
 From such labors arose Servicio Paz y Justicia (SERPAJ) throughout Latin America.
 SERPAJ's founder Adolfo Perez Esquivel from Argentina was awarded the Nobel Peace Prize in 1980.
 SERPAJ participated in the nonviolent resistance to Chile's 16-year-long military dictatorship, which culminates in free elections that restored democracy.
 Hildegard Goss-Mayrs' training in active nonviolence contributed significantly to the people power overthrow of the Ferdinand Marcos dictatorship in the Philippines in 1986, as well as the growth of nonviolent movements in Asia and Africa.
 The Goss-Mayrs, IFOR Honorary Presidents, were central to the global spread of active nonviolence movement.

-IFOR members
+Members

 IFOR has 71 member organizations in 48 countries in all continents.